mattogodoy/open-rally-computer/docs/manual/manual_english.md

 **Controls**
 On this screen, the remote control buttons fulfill the following functions:
 - **Up**: Increases partial distance.
 If the precision of the distance is set to 1 decimal, adds 100 meters.
 If it is set to 2 decimal places, it adds 10 meters.
 Keeping the button pressed will quickly increase to do changes of great distances.
-- **Down**: Recall partial distance down (reduce).
-If the distance accuracy is set to 1 decimal, subtract 100 meters.
-If it is set to 2 decimal places, subtract 10 meters.
-Keeping the button pressed will quickly zoom out to make changes of great distances.
+- **Down**: Decreases partial distance.
+If the distance accuracy is set to 1 decimal, it will subtract 100 meters.
+If it is set to 2 decimal places, it subtracts 10 meters.
+Keeping the button pressed will quickly decrease to make changes of great distances.
 - **Selection**: If pressed briefly, it switches to the next screen.
 If it stays pressed resets the partial distance to 0.
 This **DOES NOT** affect the total distance.

 ### Speed